oneeve8/kobble-data/content/Information.md

 6. Foucault Pendulum
 7. Upside down moon
 8. Star trails
-9. The Math Works (in the globe model)
+9. If Math Works (in the globe model)
 10. Gravity

 Positive Evidence and instruments: